 Q: Are Pads Better for You than Tampons?

 Given there’s zero chance of developing TSS from pads, I’d say it’s safer and better.

-Want to learn more about the difference between tampons vs pads?
-No problemo!
+Read this article to find out more about the difference between tampons vs pads!

 But if you feel more comfortable with a tampon, I’d highly encourage you to at least buy the best organic tampons.

 Q: Can Toxic Shock Syndrome Be Transmitted Sexually?

 Q: How Soon do Toxic Shock Syndrome Symptoms Appear?

 - What is Toxic Shock Syndrome?
 A rare and serious bacterial infection caused by Staphylococcus Aureus bacterium.

 - It is highly preventable and treatable if diagnosed early on.